Skip to main content

 }

-The meaning is the same as public derivation in C++.
+The meaning is the same as the public derivation in C++.
 In the example above, B inherits all the members of A.

 The use of a class ID may be combined with inheritance like this: